aedenj/kafka-cluster-starter/README.md

 alias kafkad='docker run --rm -i --network kafka-net wurstmeister/kafka:latest'
 ```

-Name it what you like I prefer to add the `d` on the end to indicate the command is being run through docker.
+Name the alias what you like.
+I prefer to add the `d` on the end to indicate the command is being run through docker.

 ### Create a Topic
 [Navigate to the UI](http://localhost:9000) and create the topic there or execute the following assuming the alias above,